Oberlin's TIMARA Studios Release New Music the Old Way

 TIMARA: Electroacoustic Music at Oberlin consists of nine disparate-sounding tracks that came together through the use of various means, from traditional instruments to synthesizers to field recordings.
 It was pressed by Hanson Records, located in downtown Oberlin.

-TIMARA—an acronym for Technology in Music and Related Arts—was founded in 1973 by Oberlin Conservatory faculty members; by 1987 it was a freestanding major.
+TIMARA—an acronym for Technology in Music and Related Arts—was founded around the turn of the 1970s by Oberlin Conservatory faculty members; by 1989 it was a freestanding major.
 Two of TIMARA’s longtime faculty, Tom Lopez ’89 and Peter Swendsen ’99, are former students of the program.

 "The combined student and faculty creative output is truly remarkable,” says Lopez.
 “Every year I witness inspiring work by my colleagues and students alike.
 These are the pieces that enable our students to pursue graduate degrees at prestigious institutions, tour the world with their music, begin careers in recording studios, and launch innovative tech startups.”